 Solid Mechanics

-Four worked solid-mechanics examples in examples/solid/, built as a progressive ladder — each rung adds exactly one new concept on top of the previous one:
+Seven worked solid-mechanics examples in examples/solid/, built as a progressive ladder — each rung adds exactly one new concept on top of the previous one:

 1. Cantilever Beam — linear elasticity, one direct solve.
 The baseline.